Aeroluna/LunaCoopMod/README.md

 Fun fact: this bug has existed as long as Stetmann has.

+- Fixed a bug where Viper Abduct would not unburrow most units.

+You are pulling them into the air after all.

 ## Amon

 - Removed Viper Disabling Cloud ability.
 - Added Viper Blinding Cloud ability.
 - Removed Viper Consumption ability.
 - Added Viper Consume ability.
-- Increased Viper Abduct energy cost to 75.
+- Increased Viper Abduct energy cost from 25 to 75.
 - Added 0.8 second cast finish time to Abduct.
 - Removed stun from Abduct.
 - Improved Viper Abduct AI to pull siege units.

-Possibly most infurating spell to get hit by?
+Is Disabling Cloud the most infurating spell to get hit by?
 Disabling Cloud and Consumption have been replaced with their Versus variants.
 Abathur Vipers are unaffected.

 ## Raynor